-9.10 The following map (Fig. 12) shows the proposed separation breaks to prevent the coalescence of separate communities.
-The separation break between the Wivenhoe settlement area and the University is shown on the Proposals map.
+9.10 The following map (Fig.12) shows the proposed Coalescence Break between Wivenhoe settlement area and the University on either side of Colchester Road.
+This is also shown on the Proposals Map.

-Figure 12: Coalescence breaks in the Wivenhoe Neighbourhood Plan area
+Figure 12: The coalescence break in the Wivenhoe Neighbourhood Plan area